OriginTrail/ChatDKG/examples/google-vertex-ai/README.md

 node create-knowledge-asset-embeddings.js
 ```

 The script will create a knowledge asset on DKG, print a Uniform Asset Locator (UAL), generate and create a JSON files with the metadata and the embeddings.
-This file should later be uploaded to a Google Cloud Bucket and used for creating the index which is explained in the Python notebook attached.
+This file should later be uploaded to a Google Cloud Bucket and used for creating the index which is explained in the Python notebook.

 ## Create a Vertex AI index